-The K-Town Fish, the symbol of the German-American friendship here in Kaiserslautern since over 60 years!
+The K-Town Fish, the symbol of the German-American friendship here in Kaiserslautern for more than 60 years!

-Many people do ask "Why carries the city coat of arms a fish?
+Many people are asking "Why carries the city coat of arms a fish?
 Do you have a lot of fish in Kaiserslautern?"

-The answer: No. But there is an old legend:
+The answer: No fish!
+But there is an old legend: